JuandeReiset/portfolio/README.md

-# portfolio
+# portfoli
-Here lies basic information about further projects i have been working on
+Here lies general information about  projects i have been working on